 Funny...I rarely ski faster than that.
 (Probably it is for the snowmobilers but it still made me laugh.)

-When you see this sign, keep walking in the direction you have been walking.
+When I saw this sign, I kept walking in the direction I had been walking.
+Earl Cardot Eastside Overland Trail

 Rules of the trail.